 Advice on Administering Medicine to Cats

-As a cat owner you will rarely have to inject your own cat.
+As a cat owner you will rarely have to inject one of the cat medicines on your own cat.
 Most conditions are treated with tablets, capsules, fluids, creams and ointments or drops.
 The vet will often start a course of treatment by injecting a drug though.
 The only condition in which you, as an owner, will be required to inject your own cat on a regular basis is Diabetes Mellitus.

 Injections can be given by different routes.
 You will normally be trained, by a member of the veterinary practice, to inject your own cat by the ‘subcutaneous’ route, which means the drug is administered under the skin through the needle.
 The injection can be given in several areas on the body but the most common one is in the neck or scruff of the cat.
 It is done by lifting a fold of skin lightly from the underlying tissue with one hand, while holding the syringe, like a pencil, in the other hand.
 The needle is directed towards the skin fold under an angle of approximately 45°.
 The needle is pushed through the skin by putting pressure on the syringe barrel rather than the plunger itself.
 After the needle has penetrated the skin, the plunger is depressed to empty the syringe.
 The whole syringe is then withdrawn and the area of application is rubbed lightly.